Modool/MDQueueObject/README.md

 ## How To Get Started

-* Download `MDQueuObject ` and try run example app
+* Download `MDQueueObject ` and try run example app

 ## Installation